Route 35 Darden Bridge Replacement

 A design/location public hearing was held on Feb.
 7, 2013.
 The contract for the design and construction of the project was awarded to Waterfront Marine Construction on Oct.
 17, 2013, at an estimated construction cost of $9.4 million.

-As of late August 2014, the project is in the final stages of the design phase and final plans are near completion.
+The project is in the final stages of the design phase and final plans are near completion.
 Waterfront Marine and the Design Contractor URS have acquired the required Right of Way and are currently working on acquiring required permits for construction.
-The current plan is to start construction work and close the bridge in early November.
+The current plan is to start construction work and close the bridge in early January.
 All work will begin upon closing the bridge to traffic.

 Will the bridge remain open during construction?